Assistive Technologies is a range of equipment designed to prompt and assist you with your everyday activities which have become difficult.

 Telecare basic personal alarms are arranged and provided by Newham Network Telecare Service.

 If a need for other types of additional sensors or equipment is identified, this comes under assistive technology.
-These will be provided by the Adult Social Care Team, working in partnership with RedAlert who install the equipment.
+These will be provided by the Adult Social Care Team.

 For further information, on Telecare or Assistive Technology devices contact: